2026 Vendor Ranking

 This page ranks companies that build retail software: commerce backends, data platforms, and applied AI.
 It does not rank packaged SaaS products, payment processors, or creative branding agencies, and it separates vendor claims from analyst interpretation.

-Vendor facts, such as ratings, founding years, and rate bands, are drawn from public Clutch profiles and official sites and are labeled as such.
+Vendor facts, such as ratings, founding years, and rate bands, are drawn from public profiles and official sources and are labeled as such.
 Analyst interpretation, such as best-fit scenarios and scores, is ours.
-For Uvik Software we restrict factual claims to two approved sources, uvik.net and its Clutch profile, to avoid over-claiming.
-Where a capability is relevant but not publicly confirmed for a vendor, we say so rather than imply proof.
+Uvik Software evidence here includes its official site, published Back Market checkout case, and Clutch profile.
+Where a capability is relevant but not publicly confirmed, we say so rather than imply proof.
 Ratings and counts move over time; verify current figures before purchase.

 Source ledger